-TunTrust uses a HSM device that conforms to FIPS 186-4 and provides random number generation and onboard generation of up to 4096 bit RSA Public Key.
+TunTrust uses a HSM device that conforms to FIPS 186 -2 and provides random number generation and onboard generation of up to 4096 bit RSA Public Keys.
 The value of the public exponent is equal to: 65537.

-TunTrust uses CA software that performs quality checks on generated keys for RSAalgorithmand also performs regular internal audits against randomly selected samples of Subscriber Certificates per section 8.7.
+TunTrust uses CA software that performs quality checks on generated keys for both RSA and ECC algorithms and also performs regular internal audits against randomly selected samples of Subscriber Certificates per section 8.7.